SETTING THE TABLE

 Informal is the easiest of the two because it involves the least amount of tableware.
 There is less tableware involved because there are less courses that are served.
 Informal is considered the basic table setting, and one that you probably already set each night for supper at home.
 The setting has the two forks placed to the left: the salad fork on the outside and the dinner fork closest to the plate.
 The knife is placed on the right closest to the plate, followed by the dinner and soup spoons.

 Silver Superstore offers casual dining tableware at great low prices.
 For silverware check out our selection of Oneida products.
-Oneida offers some great, low price casual flatware dinner sets such as Icarus, Calm, Camlynn, Mercer or Tsucany which has a unique design all at reasonable prices.
+Oneida offers some great, low price casual flatware dinner sets such as Icarus, Calm, Camlynn, or Tuscany which has a unique design all at reasonable prices.
 Silver Superstore also offers a full line of casual dinnerware from Noritake, among other manufacturers.
-Noritake offers casual dinnerware such as Java Graphite, Kona Coffee and Java Graphite Swirl, or for plain dinnerware check out Fiesta casual dinnerware by the Homer Laughlin China Company which comes in a beautiful arrangement of colors.

 Formal Place Setting